SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 | Component | Description |
 | ---         | --- |
 | Runtime (s) | The runtime of the execution in seconds
+| Execution mode | The mode of the execution, which is either *manual* or *scheduled*
 | Execution time | The point in time the execution was started
 | Scheduled execution time | The point in time for which the execution was scheduled
-| Previous execution time | The point in time the previous execution was started
+| Previous execution time | The point in time the previous execution was started; for a manual execution it is empty
-| Next execution time | The point in time for which the next execution is scheduled
+| Next execution time | The point in time for which the next execution is scheduled, provided offloading is activated; for a manual execution it is empty

 **Results**